 Having a good or excellent credit score increases your chances of approval.
 To be approved for either of the Sapphire cards from Chase, you must have a good to excellent credit score.

-Your creditworthiness is determined by using a model called FICO scores.
-If your FICO score falls below 640, it’s unlikely that you’ll be approved.
+Your creditworthiness is determined using a model called FICO scores.
+You’ll likely not be approved if your FICO score falls below 640.

 We recommend aiming for a credit score of 720 or higher to improve your chances of approval.